In this post-Cori identifies 12 common blogging mistakes which often cause many blogs to fail with solutions to help your blog succeed.

 Here are a few points to consider when designing and setting up your blog;

 - Use a simple start blog design and layout you can build on over time.
 Less is more here when starting out.

 - Making your blog easy to navigate and fully responsive to view on all devices such as cell phones, tablets, laptops, and desktops is important.

 - Your visitors will love buttons and links to click that take them where they want to go on your blog.
 Links should be added to all page and blog post content.

 All of us need support no matter what we are doing.
 From friends, family, and colleagues.
 There are many bloggers and writers you can connect with.
 Where do you find them?
 In communities.
 Facebook groups and their blogs are good places to start.
 You’ll be amazed at how beneficial online communities are to your life as a blogger.

 Every successful blogger started out just like rest of us.
 They too had to learn the tools of the blogging trade to grow their blogs.
 What these affluent bloggers now know took time, commitment, and tons of perseverance to get there.
-If they tell you it was easy, that means they’ve either forgotten their blogging mistakes or have packaged them up neatly to sell to you in a course.
 Each one learned from other successful bloggers and most had a blog mentor to help guide them in the right direction.
 None of them achieved their blogging goals alone.